Psychoanalysis in Psychology

 Advanced Scientific and Theoretical Knowledge Germane to the Specialty

-Parameters to Define Professional Practice in Psychoanalytic Psychology
+Parameters to Define Professional Practice in Psychoanalysis in Psychology

-Populations of interest are not restricted to living humans.
-Biographical analyses of historical figures and human productions, such as works of art and literature, have also been subject to psychoanalytic investigation.
+Biographical and cultural analyses of historical figures and human productions, such as works of art and literature, have also been subject to psychoanalytic investigation.